iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ```

 `dvc exp show` tabulates the experiments only in the workspace and the `HEAD` of
 the current branch.
-If you want to get all the experiments, you can use `--all`
+You can use `--all` flag to show all the experiments in the
-flag.
+project instead.

 ## Customize the table of experiments